Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 ## Running the code

 #### Requirements
 Both algorithm are available in the `src/` foler, they require the `boost` library (available at https://www.boost.org/) and a `c++14` compiler.
-To compile the code, you can either open the project file `Feature_Selection.cbp` in Code::Blocks, or run the `Makefile` in a command prompt if you are using Make.
-The Makefile was generated for MinGW with Cmake, it is possible to generate other Makefiles with Cmake if you are using other compilers.
-Please make sure to specify (`BOOST_ROOT`, `BOOST_INCLUDEDIR`, `BOOST_LIBRARYDIR`) in `CMakeLists.txt` before your try to generate your Makefile.
+To compile the code, you can either open the project file `src/Feature_Selection.cbp` in Code::Blocks, or run the `Cmake_build/Makefile` in a command prompt if you are using Make.
+The Makefiles were generated for MinGW with Cmake, it is possible to generate other Makefiles with Cmake if you are using other compilers.

 #### Datasets
 The dataset is implemented as a matrix `L[n][f+1]` where *n* is the number of training example and *f* the number of features, the last colomun in the matrix correspond to the labels.
 The folder contains different functions to read dataset files such as `read_dataset()`, and all the code related to the training set is implemented in `dataset.cpp`.